Guillermo Galeote

 Guillermo Galeote Jiménez (6 May 1941 – 28 January 2021) was a Spanish doctor and politician who served as a member of the Congress of Deputies from 1977 to 1993 and as Secretary of Finance for the PSOE.

+A specialist in Internal medicine, he was elected president of the Young Physicians Section of the General Council of Official Medical Colleges of Spain, served as a research fellow at the CSIC, and was a member of the board of the Medical College of Córdoba and of the General Council of Medical Colleges of Spain.
+He was national president of Young Physicians.
+In 1960 he joined the PSOE.

 He was born in San Sebastián, and died of COVID-19 at age 79 in Madrid, during the COVID-19 pandemic in Spain.